justinhunt/moodle-mod_quizlet/README.txt

 The most important of the settings are the 2 API keys from Quizlet.com.
 You need to make these over at quizlet.com once you are logged in there.
 They are free.
-i)  Go to https://quizlet.com/api-dashboard ii) Create an "application", and call it PoodLL (or anything you like). iii) For the redirect URL of your site, just use the base URL of your Moodle site. eg. http://mysite.com/moodle or http://moodle.mysite.com iii) Copy and paste both keys into the settings pages for the mod.
+i)  Go to https://quizlet.com/api-dashboard ii) Create an "application", and call it "Quizlet to Moodle" (or anything you like). iii) For the redirect URL of your site, just use the base URL of your Moodle site. eg. http://mysite.com/moodle or http://moodle.mysite.com iii) Copy and paste both keys into the settings pages for the mod.